What is a hip abductor tear?

 How is an endoscopic hip abductor repair performed?

 The endoscopic surgical technique offers a minimally invasive approach.
 A small camera (endoscope) and specialized surgical instruments are used to make the necessary revisions.
 To begin, a number of small “key-hole” incisions are created surrounding the hip joint and the endoscope is inserted through a portal.
 The images are relayed to a screen for Dr. Patel to methodically examine the hip joint structures and identify the damaged portions of the tendon.
 The specialized surgical instruments are employed to excise and remove the damaged tendon fragments and remove any other irregularities, such as bone spurs, bursitis, irritated and/or inflamed tissues.
-A tight band of tissue, known as the iliotibial (IT) band), can also be released from its attachment site for better visualization of the tendon attachment site.
+A tight band of tissue, known as the iliotibial (IT) band), can also be lengthened from its attachment site for better visualization of the tendon attachment site.
 Sutures are attached to the remaining tendon and passed through special surgical anchors embedded on the greater trochanter of the femur.
+Dr. Patel prefers to do a double-row repair which adds strength.
 By fastening the remaining tendon to these surgical anchors improves the chances of a more successful recovery.

 How is an open hip abductor repair performed?